EchooWww/DriveThruDiet/README.md

 1. Go to profile page by clicking on the profile icon in the upper left corner.
 2. Click on the "EDIT" button, and change any information you wanna change.
-   Update your profile information, including name, email, or profile picture.
+3. Update your profile information, click the "SAVE" button, and your nutritional goals will be updated with your new profile.

 ### 5.8 Username recovery & password reset